11 Candidates for Indiana Seat

 ``The Republicans in Washington do not want to lose this district and are going to target this district,″ said Ray Scheele, a political science professor at Ball State University.

 Six Republicans and five Democrats are vying for their parties’ nomination May 2.
-The GOP front-runners are former radio host Mike Pence, who has strong name recognition, and Jeff Linder, a state representative who leads in fund raising, with more than $291,000 as of March 31.
+The GOP front-runners are former radio host Mike Pence, who has strong name recognition, and Jeff Linder, a state representative.
+Pence leads in fund raising, with more than $291,000 as of March 31.

 Doug Davidoff, Indiana Democratic Party spokesman, said there is no clear front-runner in his party.